EthanHarp/Classical-Music-Genre-Predictor/README.md

 Business understanding – What does the business need?

     One business such as Spotify that hosts millions of songs needs a way to automatically sort songs by genre.
-Also, a rock music magazine would want a way to automatically find new songs in the genre in order to review them.
+Also, a classical music magazine would want a way to automatically find new songs in the genre in order to review them.

 Data understanding – What data do we have / need?
 Is it clean?